eduardlio/learn-js-through-web/readme.md

 its fat little body off the ground.

-The bee, of course, flies anyway
+The BEE, of course, flies anyway

-because bees don't care
+because BEES don't care
 what humans think is impossible.